Ms. Liz Birdsall is the Market Manager of Americas, Asia & Australia for the Colorado Tourism Office.

 Mr. Steve Hood is Senior Vice President of Research for STR (Smith Travel Research, Inc).
 He has been with STR for over 17 years and was involved in the original development of the STAR program.
 Steve played a major role in the historical launch of programs that incorporated daily, group/transient, and international data.
 He is currently responsible for research-related activities at STR, while helping to manage STR’s relationships with several major organizations.
 Steve also serves as the Founding Director of the SHARE Center, STR’s outreach to universities around the world.
 He represents STR at national and international lodging and tourism conferences and you can see his articles in publications such as Hotel News Now (www.hotelnewsnow.com).

 Steve currently serves on several advisory boards for industry and academia.
 In 2012, Steve was recognized by ICHRIE with the Industry Recognition Award for demonstrated commitment to advance hospitality and tourism education.
 In 2013, he was named an honorary faculty member at the University of Delaware.
 Prior to STR, Steve served as Vice President at two database consulting firms in the Northern Virginia area.
 Steve grew up in the Baltimore/Washington area, received his undergraduate degree from the University of Maryland, and now lives in Nashville with his wife and four children.

 El Pomar Foundation is one of the largest and oldest private philanthropic foundations in the Rocky Mountain West.
-El Pomar was started by Spencer and Julie Penrose in 1937.
-It is a general-purpose foundation and national leader in innovative grant making, including operating many of its own programs focusing on excellence in individual and organizational leadership.
+El Pomar was established by Spencer and Julie Penrose in 1937 as a general-purpose foundation.
+Today, it is a national leader in innovative grant making, including operating many of its own programs focusing on excellence in individual and organizational leadership.